200-level RCR training for Duke faculty and staff engaged in research

 Attend a Duke RCR Workshop

-The RCR workshop calendar provides a list of all of the workshops organized by ASIST and other Duke offices on campus that are eligible for 200-level RCR credit.
+The RCR workshop calendar provides a list of all of the workshops organized by ASIST and other Duke offices on campus that are eligible for RCR-200 credit.
 We strive to offer a variety of topics at a variety of times to cover the needs of the diverse research happening at Duke.
 Look for an event that covers an RCR topic that is interesting to you!

 Lead an RCR workshop or discussion with your research unit